How To Find Real Crude Oil Sellers And Buyers In Nigeria

 How To Find Genuine Crude Oil Sellers In Nigeria

 1).
-Genuine crude oil sellers in Nigeria are given allocations from the NNPC, which is the body that regulates the Nigerian petroleum industry.
+Genuine OPEC crude oil sellers in Nigeria are given allocations from the NNPC, which is the body that regulates the Nigerian petroleum industry.
 The first step to verify the authenticity of a crude oil seller then, is to ask to get their allocation details for verification.
-A failure to produce this can mean the crude oil seller is a fraud.
+A failure to produce this can mean the crude oil seller is not a real OPEC seller.
+Besides, all OPEC crude oil sellers in Nigeria have their names published on the news yearly.

 2).
-Be wary of sellers asking for upfront payments.
-Many of them are fraudulent and will make you lose your money faster than you’d realize.
+Be wary of crude oil sellers asking for upfront payments.
+Many, if not all of them, are fraudulent and will make you lose your money faster than you’d realize.

 3).
-Ensure you speak with the seller over the phone to ask a series of questions.
+Ensure you speak with the crude oil seller over the phone to ask a series of questions.
 Replying emails is not enough.
-If possible, it is best for the crude oil buyers to get to eventually meet the seller in person.
+If possible, it is best for the crude oil buyers to get to eventually meet the crude oil seller in person.
 This is a whole lot safer than just remote conversations.

 How To Find Crude Oil Sellers Through Intermediary Facilitators Or Brokers In Nigeria